BRBussy/vault/README.md

 # - using the prompt is the recommended approach to avoid keys remaining in terminal history
 ```

 Vault server is now started, initialised and unsealed.
-It will remain sealed until the server is either restarted or resealed through API.
+It will remain unsealed until the server is either restarted or resealed through API.

 Note: see helpful single command that can be used to run/restart vault at end of this readme